mohamedtareq24/DSP_Custom_AXI_IPs/docs/FIR/Readme.md

 | m_axis_tstrb   | output    | wire [(C_M_AXIS_TDATA_WIDTH/8)-1 : 0] |             |
 | m_axis_tlast   | output    | wire                                  |             |
 | m_axis_tready  | input     | wire                                  |             |

-# SOFTWARE
-A Unit test software is being developed to fully test the FPGA implementation of the filter using SDK The software will include the   `AXI stream FIFO` driver along with basic Memory Mapped using operations `xil_io`  for configuring the Filter and generating the input noisy data and reading the filtered data using the ILA